QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: Map Generation Approach

-\mysubsubsection{MAPF Instance.} In this paper, we focus on generating MAPF benchmark \emph{maps} of a pre-defined size and number of agents.
-To generate a MAPF \emph{instance} based on a map, we follow the bucket method~\cite{SternSoCS19} to generate evenly distributed start and goal locations of the agents with a distance constraint, which was used for generating the \emph{even} scenarios in the MAPF benchmark.
+\mysubsubsection{Generation of MAPF Instances From Maps.} To generate a MAPF \emph{instance} based on a map, we follow the bucket method~\cite{SternSoCS19} to generate evenly distributed start and goal locations of the agents with a distance constraint, which was used for generating the \emph{even} scenarios in the MAPF benchmark.
 For each map, we generate $N_e$ MAPF instances with different starts and goals, run MAPF algorithms on each instance, and compute the average objective and measures of all instances as the objective and measures of the map.
+Notably, our MAPF instance generation strategy serves only as an example.
+In applications where a different set of instances is needed, users can customize the instance generation method inside QD-MAPPER.

-\mysubsubsection{Framework Realization.} Our proposed framework is flexible on a high level.
-It is capable of generating a diverse set of high-quality MAPF benchmark maps tailored to different MAPF algorithms by carefully designing objective and diversity measures.
-In this section, we propose two concrete realizations of our framework that are useful for benchmarking MAPF algorithms by designing objectives and measures.
-We first provide an \emph{one-algorithm} realization, intending to generate diverse and difficult benchmark maps targeted for five representative MAPF algorithms.
-We then provide a \emph{two-algorithm} realization, aiming to generate maps that are easy for one algorithm and hard for the other.
+\mysubsubsection{Framework Realization.} Our proposed framework is flexible at a high level.
+In this paper, we propose two concrete realizations of QD-MAPPER that are useful for evaluating MAPF algorithms with carefully designed objectives and measures.
+We first provide a \emph{one-algorithm} realization, intending to evaluate five representative MAPF algorithms by generating diverse and difficult maps for each of them.
+We then provide a \emph{two-algorithm} realization, aiming to compare the performance of two algorithms by generating maps that are easy for one algorithm and hard for the other.
 We highlight that other realizations, such as generating easy maps or comparing more than two algorithms, are possible.